wp-plugins/front-end-pm/readme.txt

 * Admins can set how many user to show per page in front end directory.
 * Admins can set Directory will be shown to all or not.
 * Admins can block any user to send private message.
-* Admin can see all other's private message.
+* Admins can see all other's private message.
+* Admins can block all users to send new message but they can send reply of their message.
+* Admins can hide autosuggestion for users.
 * There are two types of sidebar widget.
 * Users can select whether or not they want to receive messages
 * Users can select whether or not they want to be notified by email when they receive a new message.

+**Translation**
+* German translation thanks to palatino.
+* Simplified Chinese thanks to Changmeng Hu.

 To know more visit [Front End PM](http://www.banglardokan.com/blog/recent/project/front-end-pm-2215/)